staropera/aa-freight/README.md

 -- | -- | --
-Start Location | Starting station or structure for courier route | - End Location | Destination station or structure for courier route  | - Active | Non active pricings will not be used or shown | - Price base | Base price in ISK.
+Start Location | Starting station or structure for courier route | - End Location | Destination station or structure for courier route  | - Is Active | Non active pricings will not be used or shown | - Is Bidirectional | Wether this pricing shall apply to contracts for both directions of the route or only the specified direction | -
+Price base | Base price in ISK.
 If this is the only defined pricing component it will be shown as "Fix price" in the calculator. | Pricing component
 Price min | Minimum total price in ISK | Pricing component Price per volume | Add-on price per m3 volume in ISK | Pricing component